- Births, Deaths and Marriages - Whanautanga, Matenga, Marenatanga

 Please note that we cannot confirm if you are able to order by phone until we have talked with you.

 Online If the certificate or printout is for a record that is “historical” you may wish to use Births, Deaths and Marriages Online to search historical records and order certificates and printouts on the Internet.

-If the certificate or printout is for a record that is “non-historical” you may wish to use Births, Deaths and Marriages Online to order certificates and printouts on the Internet (this requires an igovt ID).
+If the certificate or printout is for a record that is “non-historical” you may wish to use Births, Deaths and Marriages Online to order certificates and printouts on the Internet (this requires a RealMe Verified account).
 Please note that you cannot search “non-historical” records.